NaikHS2S/Android-Sample-App-MVVM/README.md

 # MVVMSample
-A sample project with MVVM
+A sample project with MVVM using Room, RealM, DataStore Preference, Navigation Component, Work manager.